 Kim Cramer Earned her PhD in brand portfolio management (2005) at the University of Amsterdam, sponsored by SWOCC (Foundation of Scientific Research on Commercial Communication).
-Kim is specialized in brand portfolio strategy, emotive branding and integrated brand development.
+Kim is specialised in brand portfolio strategy, emotive branding, and integrated brand development.

 Brands are associative networks of meanings.
 They add value to products, services, and organizations by touching people’s hearts and minds.
 Brands are capable of distinguishing one product from the other, even when these products are identical from a functional point of view.
 It is important for brand owners to create preference by finding a unique, relevant and credible position in their stakeholders’ brains.
 Claiming such a position is what we call brand positioning.
 But what if brand owners do not have one, but several brands?
 One brand is complicated enough.
 Even so, most organizations have a portfolio full of brands, sub brands, product brands and names.
 Sometimes originated from mergers and acquisitions, sometimes from innovations, and sometimes from… well, from what actually?
 Research on brand portfolio management shows that in most cases, brand portfolios just happened to ‘grow that way’.
 Without a deliberate strategy.